backpacking

 The sweet smell of a balsam fir everywhere was just mind-blowing.
 We even purchased a small pillow with it that still smells after almost two years.

-The tree line roughly marks 4,000 ft / 1,220 m above the sea level.
+The tree line roughly marks 4,000 ft / 1,220 m above sea level.
 From here, it's very clear where Mount Washington is (a summit with antennas).

 Ammonoosuc Ravine trail terminates at the Lakes of the Clouds hut where we stayed on our first night.
 From there, the easiest way to get to the summit of Mount Washington is to take Crawford Path.
 By the way, it is the oldest continuously used trail in the US (since 1819).

-The ecosystem above the tree line is called Alpine Tundra.
+The ecosystem above the tree line is called the Alpine Tundra.
 For its climate, vegetation, etc., it resembles Northern Labrador.

 At some point, the slopes of Mount Washington become a field of rocks.
 To avoid getting lost in a fog or a storm, frequent cairns were built along the trail.
 White quartz rocks help the most as they are easily recognizable in poor weather conditions.